EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

     Validator instance (with one or more validator keys)

-For making the 32 ETH deposit you need to create 2 key pairs and a Json file with the necessary information to interact with the Eth2 mainnet contract through a transaction.
+For making the 32 ETH deposit you need to create 2 key pairs and a Json file with the necessary information to interact with the mainnet staking contract through a transaction.

 The Ethereum Foundation provides a tool (staking-deposit-cli) to create the keys and the deposit information (which among others contains your validator(s) public key(s)).
 This